octref/polacode/README.md

 The code has to look right.

-## Seriously, why not just take a screenshot?

-- I like and care about the shadow, padding & rounded corner of macOS's screenshot.
-I want an easy way to have those nice visuals for any selection of my snippet.
-- I want to hide errors, warnings, color decorators, folding markers, line numbers, scrollbar and minimap.
-- It generates something decent on Windows & Linux.

 ## Tips

 - Resize the snippet / container by dragging the lowerright corner
-- Use `polacode.target`, `polacode.shadow` and `polacode.background` to control image appearance
+- Use `polacode.target`, `polacode.shadow`, `polacode.transparentBackground` and `polacode.backgroundColor` to control image appearance

 ## Demo